Jed Bartlet: Personal life

 Bartlet was born in 1942 and raised in Manchester, New Hampshire.
-He is a direct descendant of Dr. Josiah Bartlett, a real-world signatory of the Declaration of Independence.
+He is a descendant of Dr Josiah Bartlett, a real-world signatory of the Declaration of Independence.

-Bartlet is a devout Catholic.
+Bartlet is a devout Roman Catholic.
 This is due to the influence of his mother, as his father would have preferred that he be raised Protestant.
-His relationship with his father was often strained and abusive.
-In a discussion with his subconscious, personified by the "ghost" of Mrs. Landingham, his father is described as "a prick who could never get over the fact that he wasn't as smart as his brothers."
+His relationship with his father was often strained from parental abuse.
+In a discussion with his subconscious, personified by the "ghost" of Mrs Landingham, his father is described as "a prick who could never get over the fact that he wasn't as smart as his brothers".
 Sorkin has stated that Bartlet's father, "obviously convinced he married some Catholic whore, treats his son terribly for a number of reasons, not the least of which is that he adopted his mother's religion."
 Sorkin said that Bartlet's tirade against God in the episode "Two Cathedrals" is therefore directed just as much at Bartlet's own father as it is at God.
 However, when his father's unkind and sometimes abusive treatment of him is mentioned by Toby Ziegler, Bartlet attempts to defend his father.
 Though he is long dead, Toby suggests that Bartlet is still trying to get the man to like him, hoping that "maybe if you get enough votes, win one more election," Bartlet will finally be able to earn his father's approval.

 He displays a remarkable ability for chess.
-Once, he engaged several members of his staff in separate matches at the same time, and won.
+Once, he engaged several members of his staff in separate matches at the same time and won.

 Bartlet scored 1590 out of 1600 on his SAT college admission test.
-Later he retook the exam, and received the same result, something both Leo McGarry and Dr. Stanley Keyworth find amusing.
+Later he retook the exam, and received the same result, something both Leo McGarry and Dr Stanley Keyworth find amusing.
 He was accepted to Williams, Harvard, and Yale, but instead chose to go to the University of Notre Dame, as he was considering becoming a priest, though decided against it after meeting Abbey, his future wife.
 He graduated summa cum laude with a B.A. in American studies and a minor in theology.
-He received a Masters and Ph.D. in economics from the London School of Economics, as well as an Honorary Doctorate in Humane Letters from Dartmouth College, where he was a tenured professor prior to entering politics.
+He received a Master's and a Ph.D. in economics from the London School of Economics, as well as an Honorary Doctorate in Humane Letters from Dartmouth College, where he was a tenured professor prior to entering politics.
 He speaks four languages, including Latin, English, and German.
 He is a Nobel Laureate in Economics, and is generally portrayed as a macroeconomist sympathetic to Keynesian views.
 He was required to split his Nobel Prize with another economist, a much more conservative Japanese man whom Bartlet respects but does not particularly like.
 He is the author of a book entitled Theory and Practice of Macroeconomics in Developing Countries, and his research in economics is described as being focused on the developing world.